neovasili/blog/source/_posts/en/saving-costs-nat-instances.md

 ## Workflows

-This is where the entire system contains the logic that we have been describing in the previous sections, that orchestration and automation that will greatly help us to minimize the management and maintenance of the system.
+This is where the entire system contains the logic that we have been describing in the previous sections, the orchestration and automation that will greatly help us to minimize the management and maintenance of the system.

 To orchestrate all these processes, we have chosen StepFunctions and their StateMachines using where possible the integration of StepFunctions with the different AWS services.
 This way, there is much less of your own code to maintain, since these integrations are managed and maintained by AWS.